Phone: (435) 628-4411

 If you refuse a Field Sobriety Test, the police officer is likely to ask you to submit to a chemical test of your breath, urine, or blood.
 Under Utah’s Implied Consent law, you will face penalties if you refuse a chemical test.

 If you are stopped by police and suspected of DUI, we recommend politely refusing to submit to a Field Sobriety Test.
 But it is not too late if you have already submitted to the test.
 There are many ways to defend against a failed sobriety test.
-The DUI defense lawyers at Douglas D. Terry & Associates have decades of experience defending people accused of DUI in Utah.
+The DUI defense lawyers at Terry Law have decades of experience defending people accused of DUI in Utah.
 We have offices in St. George and Cedar City and defend people accused of drunk driving throughout Southern Utah.
 Contact our law firm today to schedule a confidential appointment to discuss your situation and how we can help.